AAO Processing Requests

 To request expedited processing, please mail or fax a written request to the AAO.
 See the AAO Contact Us webpage.
 Cover letters should clearly say "EXPEDITE REQUEST," and the request should include documentary evidence to support a need for expedited processing.

-You may also request expedited processing by contacting the National Customer Service Center at 1-800-375-5283.
+You may also request expedited processing by contacting the USCIS Contact Center at 800-375-5283.
 The center will take the “service request” and forward it to the AAO.